ambrop72/aprinter/README.md

 - M24 - Starts/resumes SD printing.
 If this is after M21, g-code is read from the first block, otherwise from where it was paused.
 - M25 - Pauses SD printing.

+To print from SD card, you need to:

+- Prepare your g-code file, by removing all empty lines and comments, and adding an `EOF` line.
+If you're using the `DeTool.py` postprocessor (TODO document this), it is sufficient to enable the SD card option there.
-To write a g-code file to the SD card, simply pipe it to the SD card device (not partition).
+- Pipe this file to the SD card device node (not partition).
 Obviously, this will destroy any existing data on your card.

-For the moment, the g-code on the SD card needs to be void of comments and empty lines.
-If you're using the `DeTool.py` postprocessor which is necessary for multi-extruder printing (TODO document this), you can check its option to clean up the gcode for you.
-Otherwise, you're on your own with that for now.
+- Insert the card into the printer, then issue M21 to initialize the card, and M24 to begin printing.